raul23/search-ebooks/README.rst

-The cache is also used to save the results of *calibre*\'s `ebook-meta`_ which can slow down the ``search-ebooks`` script when searching the metadata of ebooks such as their filenames or tags.
+The cache is also used to save the results of *calibre*\'s `ebook-meta`_ which can slow down the ``search-ebooks`` script when searching the metadata of ebooks such as their authors and tags.

 The ``search-ebooks`` script can use the cache with the ``--use-cache`` flag.